Nancy Lynn Pellegrini

 Ed2go US Community College Courses Online

-· Certificate courses 2003-2004; 2014-2015: editing, technical writing, resume writing, travel writing, magazine writing, creative writing, memoir writing, Merrill Ream Speed Reading, Internet marketing and markets, research methods, e-book publishing, web content writing, and social media marketing.
+Certificate courses 2003-2004; 2014-2015; 2019: have earned certificates in editing, technical writing, resume writing, travel writing, magazine writing, creative writing, memoir writing, Merrill Ream Speed Reading, internet marketing and markets, research methods, e-book publishing, web content writing, social media marketing, and beginning and advanced grammar.

 First Prize for Opinion / Essay Jun.
 2005